 The latest development in this saga is Facebook’s release of its new camera filters and stories feature.
 Released on Tuesday, 28 March, these new features will afford Facebook users the opportunity to share photos and videos with cool new frames, masks, and filters and share them with their family and friends.

 Additionally, Facebook users will be able to create their own stories, as with Instagram and Snapchat.
 These stories can consist of photos or videos that will appear at the top of your news feed and ultimately disappear after 24 hours, just like Snapchat.
-After experimenting with the feature on both Instagram and WhatsApp, stories are now available on the larger social network in the world.
+After experimenting with the feature on both Instagram and WhatsApp, stories are now available on the largest social network in the world.

 Why Facebook has introduced new features